swypych/BB10-WebWorks-Samples/pushHeadless/README.md

 1. An overview of push and the Push Service architecture
 2. The requirements for creating a full push solution
-3. How to download, build, and configure the sample application when it's loaded on your BlackBerry 10 device (This is also described below.)
+3. How to download, build and configure the sample application when it's loaded on your BlackBerry 10 device (This is also described below.)
 4. Code samples to help you write your own push application using the BlackBerry 10 WebWorks SDK

 The sample code for this application is Open Source under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).